markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 94 files with 9,966 lines of code that haven’t been ported, so there is still long way to go.
+There are 91 files with 9,789 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

 ### 9 October 2020

 - Port `WebVideo` from `webdocument/WebVideo.java`
+- Port `TextBlock` from `document/TextBlock.java`
+- Port `TextDocument` from `document/TextDocument.java` and `document/TextDocumentStatistics.java`
 - Add initial MIT license.

 ### 8 October 2020